 - mountain should be said as ‘m’-‘ou’-‘n’-‘t’-‘ai’-‘n’, and

 Segmenting words in this way makes children focus on and think carefully about the sequence of sounds and letters in a word.
 The extra auditory processing this requires will help them to build a more lasting memory of the spellings.

-As we mentioned in another article, it’s the sounds the letters represent that’s important, not the letter names.
+It’s the sounds the letters represent that’s important, not the letter names.